 Wayside School by Louis Sachar

-Old school humor at it’s best!
+Old school humor at its best!
 These describe a wacky school with crazy teachers and even crazier events.
 Boys and girl fans of the Diary of a Wimpy Kid books love this series.

 The Twits by Roald Dahl

-In the typical dark humor of Dahl, the Twits are mean and awful and we can’t help but crack up at every bad thing that comes their way.
+In the typical dark humor of Dahl, the Twits are mean and awful, and we can’t help but crack up at every bad thing that comes their way.
 Perfect for the Diary of a Wimpy Kid fans who love to laugh while reading. *ALL Roald Dahl books are funny.
-See complete Roald Dahl book list and printable booklet here.*
+See the complete Roald Dahl book list and printable booklet here.*

 Lunch Lady by Jarrett J. Krosoczka